 Symptoms associated with the use of NSAIDs include fluid retention, dizziness, headaches, confusion, raised liver enzymes (detected through blood test), diarrhea, high blood pressure, hives or other skin irritation, gastric pain, nausea, ulcers of the esophagus, kidney complications and asthma.
 Contact your doctor immediately if you experience swollen ankles, black stools, difficulty breathing or dark, coffee colored vomit.

-If you’ve used NSAIDs and feel concerned, consider seeing a functional medical doctor.
 Certain groups are at higher risk: those who are aging, those with a history of heart failure, kidney disease, diabetes, ulcers or high blood pressure.
 Drinking alcohol also increases risk factors.
-For the following symptoms consider alternative methods for healing from NSAIDs (and alternatives to NSAIDs):

-While NSAIDs seek to relieve symptoms, functional medicine looks for the root cause of one’s symptoms.
-Healing the cause removes not only the symptoms but also the underlying sickness.
+While NSAIDs seek to relieve symptoms, healing the cause removes not only the symptoms but also the underlying sickness.

 Alternative therapists can also be a source of long term healing from pain and symptoms.
 Consider finding a craniosacral practitioner or a therapist who specializes in body work.
-Ask your naturopathic or functional medical doctor for a recommendation uniquely suited to your situation.
+Ask your doctor for a recommendation uniquely suited to your situation.

 Carol Little R.H. @studiobotanica says